-The Clarence W. Blount Child Development Center provides childcare services for children of BCCC students currently enrolled during each semester.
-BCCC staff and faculty may also utilize the services offered through the center, which strives to promote quality and affordable childcare to the families it serves.
+The Clarence W. Blount Child Development Center provides child care services during each semester for children of officially enrolled BCCC students.
+BCCC staff and faculty may also utilize the services offered through the center, which strives to promote quality and affordable child care to the families it serves.
 The Center employs professional staff members who are certified and trained to provide quality care to children in an educational environment.
-The center is licensed by the Maryland Childcare Administration and complies with all requirements for a licensed childcare facility.
+The center is licensed by the Maryland Child Care Administration and complies with all requirements for licensed child care facilities.
 Center enrollment requires advanced registration and submission of health forms.